deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Security Council

 The Venus Protocol has deployed three Gnosis Safe contracts, which are currently 3/6 multisigs.
 None of these contracts currently adhere to the minimum requirements for a security council.
-The security council contracts serve the purpose of executing functionalities in the case of an emergency, in which it would not be feasible to wait for a proposal to pass and the timelock delay.
+The multisig contracts serve the purpose of executing functionalities in the case of an emergency, in which it would not be feasible to wait for a proposal to pass and the timelock delay.
 The granted access rights can be assigned or revoked by the governance structure.
-The security councils can be given access rights to specific functions by the protocol governance through the `accessControlManager` contract.
+The multisigs can be given access rights to specific functions by the protocol governance through the `accessControlManager` contract.

 | Name          | Account                                     | Type     | ≥ 7 signers | ≥ 51% threshold | ≥ 50% non-insider | Signers public |
 | ------------- | ------------------------------------------- | -------- | ----------- | --------------- | ----------------- | -------------- |